Aziz Mekouar: Career

 Aziz Mekouar was the ambassador of Morocco to Angola (1986–1993) and to Portugal (1993–1999).
-Mr Mekouar served as ambassador to Italy Malta, Albania and Sovereign Order of Malta (1999–2002).
+Mekouar served as ambassador to Italy, Malta, Albania and Sovereign Order of Malta (1999–2002).
 He was elected Independent Chairman of the Council of the Food and Agriculture Organization (FAO) in November 2001 and re-elected in 2003.
-He had previously been appointed ambassador to the United States from June 19, 2002, until 2011.
+He had previously been appointed ambassador to the United States from 19 June 2002, until 2011.
 He participated in the negotiation of the Morocco and United States free trade agreement and the Millennium Challenge Account wherein the United States granted US$697 million for Moroccan development projects.

-Today he is an independent advisor and consultant for a number of different companies.
+He was later an independent advisor and consultant for a number of different companies.

 Interfaith activities

-As ambassador Mekouar made outreach to Jewish and evangelical Christians one of his priorities, he has helped organize numerous events promoting Christian-Muslim understanding.
+As ambassador Mekouar made outreach to Jewish and evangelical Christians one of his priorities, he helped organise numerous events promoting Christian-Muslim understanding.

 Other functions

-During his career, Mr Mekouar has also held other positions of responsibility, including:
+During his career, Mekouar also held other positions of responsibility, including: